-Table 3: Data Fields in the Web Log
+Data Fields in the Web Log

 Data Field Description Default Transaction id Unique ID of the transaction Action Allow/Block/Coach/Nothing, and several other options.
 1,3 URL Transaction URL 1, 2, 3 Transaction Time Time the transaction took place.
 1, 2, 3, Block Reason Reason the transaction was blocked.
 This is the reason that appeared in the browser during the block.
 Note: This message can be configured.
-1 User Name User name as recognized by the scanning engine. anti-virus (Sophos, McAfee, or Kaspersky) Note: Only the licensed Anti-virus's field will appear.
+1 User Name User name as recognized by the scanning engine. anti-virus (Sophos, McAfee, or Kaspersky) Note: Only the licensed Anti-virus' field will appear.
 The field will also display the Anti-virus item that blocked (or coached) the transaction, if the Anti-Virus engine was involved.
-1, 2, 3 URL Category (Trustwave, IBM, or Websense) Note: Only one field will appear, depending on the customer license.
+1, 2, 3 URL Category Note: Only one field will appear, depending on the customer license.
 This field will also display the category that blocked (or coached) the transaction, if the URL Category engine was involved.
-1, 2, 3 Authenticated Domain / Authenticated User name These fields will be filled only if the transaction was identified by Authentication (e.g. LDAP, Active Directory).
+1, 2, 3 Dynamically Categorized Displays Yes if the URL was identified using TextCensor in cases where the URL Categorization engine fails to classify it.
+Authenticated Domain / Authenticated User name These fields will be filled only if the transaction was identified by Authentication (e.g. LDAP, Realm).
 Client IP IP of the client that used the proxy (displayed only if the transaction was identified by IP).
 1, 2, 3 Site Site of the transaction (part of the URL).
-Scanning Server IP Scanning server that scanned the transaction.
-Security Policy Name Name of the security policy that was used for scanning the transaction.

-Table 3: Data Fields in the Web Log
+Data Fields in the Web Log